 PCIe lanes are information highways sending information to and from the device and the CPU/motherboard.

 A limited number of PCIe lanes are available to your PC, and the total amount of PCIe lanes is determined by the CPU and the motherboard you have.

 How Many PCIe Lanes Does an M.2 Slot Use?

-Now this part is very important to understand.
+Now, this part is significant to understand.

 An NVMe SSD operates on the PCIe interface.
 Hence, NVMe SSDs are also called PCIe SSDs.

 A typical NVMe SSD requires 4 PCIe lanes to work.
 Let me reiterate this point:

 A PCIe NVMe SSD requires 4 PCIe lanes to work at optimal capacity.

 This information will be helpful when purchasing the right M.2 PCIe expansion card.